 So let’s look at some numbers.

 Let’s say that you have three basic parts to your sales funnel before conversion: a social media advertisement, a landing page, and the pop-up.
-(You’ll usually have a thank you page afterwards, as well, but we aren’t including that in these numbers.)
+(You’ll usually have a thank you page afterward, as well, but we aren’t including that in these numbers.)

-You’ve tracked your campaigns, and you’ve noticed that an average 20% of the people who see your social media advertisement will click through to the landing page.
+You’ve tracked your campaigns, and you’ve noticed that an average of 20% of the people who see your social media advertisement will click through to the landing page.
 Of those landing page visitors, 40% tend to make a purchase with your pop-up.

 So, if you had 100 people see your social media ad, only 20 would end up on your landing page (20% of 100).
 From there, only eight people (40% of 20) would end up purchasing.

 But let’s say that you want at least 100 people to purchase from your sales funnel.
-You can work backwards to see how many people you need at each point along the funnel.
+You can work backward to see how many people you need at each point along the funnel.
 If you want 100 sales, you would need 250 people to end up on your landing page (100 divided by 0.40).
 In order to get 250 people on your landing, your social media ad needs to target 1,250 consumers (250 divided by 0.20).

 You need to know what you want your final numbers to be, so you can appropriately design the other steps of the funnel to bring you to your ideal goal.

 Discover the ins and outs of attracting traffic into your campaign with our Advanced Campaigns Guide!

 2. Get them engaged